 What does an E-cigarette look like?

 E-cigarettes can take on many different shapes and forms and they can vary in name.
 Today, E-cigarettes include brands such as PHIX, MY.VON ERL, My Jet, PULSE, Bo One, Suorin Air, Vapor Fi, and JUUL.
+Below you can see examples of disposable e-cigarettes (1), reusable "tanks" (2) and JUULs (3).
 Although there are a lot of E-cigarette options available, JUUL is a brand making small E-cigarette devices that resembles a USB device more so than an E-cigarette.
 This E-cigarette is growing in popularity among youth and can be referred to as a verb, JUULing, which is vaping using a JUUL device.

 How harmful are E-cigarettes?